-Background
+History and Background

 The Centers for Disease Control and Prevention (CDC) describes Autism Spectrum Disorder (ASD) as a developmental disability that can cause a wide range of challenges in social interaction, communication, and behavior.
 The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) defines ASD as the occurrence of persistent impairments in social interaction and the presence of restricted, repetitive patterns of behaviors, interests, or activities.
-The CDC estimates one in forty-four (1:44) children are diagnosed with Autism.
-ASD was 4.2 times as prevalent among boys as among girls.
+As of March 2023, the new CDC estimate shows one in thirty-six (1:36) children are diagnosed with Autism.
+This is an increase from the previous estimate of one in forty-four (1:44).
+ASD was four times as prevalent among boys as among girls.
 Overall, ASD prevalence was similar across racial and ethnic groups.
-Additional ASD statistics and information can be found at the following link: https://www.cdc.gov/ncbddd/autism/new-data.html